 Dr. Paula P. Meier is a Professor and Director for Clinical Research and Lactation at the Rush University College of Nursing, part of the Rush Medical College in Chicago, Illinois.
 She was the recipient of the Leadership in Research Award from the Rush University Faculty in 2012 for her extensive research into lactation and the effects of breast milk on infants.

-Dr. Julie Novak is the Vice Dean for Practice and Engagement as well as the Joseph and Thelma Crow Endowed Professor at the University of Texas, San Antonio Health Science Center.
+Dr. Julie Novak is the Vice Dean for Practice and Engagement as well as the Joseph and Thelma Crow Endowed Professor at the University of Texas, Houston Health Science Center.
 Over the course of her career as a nurse researched, Dr. Novak has been awarded more than $20 million in grants for her research into child and family health.

 Dr. Debra H. Brandon is an Associate Professor as well as the Director of the PhD in Nursing Program at the Duke University School of Nursing.
 Dr. Brandon practices as a Neonatal Clinical Nurse Specialist at the Duke University Medical Center where she has worked for more than two decades.
 Her research interests as a pediatric nurse include the effects of the intensive care environment on the development of preterm infants.